samluescher/django-media-tree/docs/installation.rst

 - A version of ``django-mptt`` **newer than 0.4.2** is required because there is an issue with older versions not indenting the folder list correctly.
-There are two ways to resolve is.
+There are two ways of resolving this.
 If you can't use a newer version, put ``legacy_mptt_support`` in your ``INSTALLED_APPS`` **before** ``mptt``::

     INSTALLED_APPS = (